hydeiablakey/Landing-Page-Project/README.md

 ## This project is a HTML/CSS Webpage created for the low-fi wireframe provided below.

-### Wireframe of landing page and Font Styles/Colors used:
 ![Landing Page Wireframe & Color and Font Styles](landing_page_project.pdf)